ch4rl1e5/core/README.md

 # Go Common

-A mini golang module for common api functions such as statuscode/error handling and others
+A mini golang module for common api functions such as statuscode/error handling, logs, middleware and others